ronakg/quickr-cscope.vim/README.md

 <leader>d : Search all the functions called by funtion name under the cursor
 ```

+P.S.: `\` is the leader key by default, unless set explicitely otherwise.

 ## Customization

 ### Disable default key mappings